 |||all of our directors and executive officers as a group.|

-To our knowledge and except as indicated in the footnotes to this table and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.
+Except as indicated in the footnotes to this table and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.
 Beneficial ownership and percentage ownership are determined in accordance with the rules of the SEC.
-The column titled Number of Shares Beneficially Owned includes shares of common stock subject to stock options and/or warrants, which were exercisable or will become exercisable within 60 days after February 28, 2002.
-These shares underlying options and/or warrants are deemed outstanding for computing the percentage of the person or group holding such options and/or warrants, but are not deemed outstanding for computing the percentage of any other person or group.
-The address for those persons for which an address is not otherwise indicated is: 9640 Towne Centre Drive, San Diego, California 92121.
+The column titled Number of Shares Underlying Options lists shares of common stock subject to stock options which were exercisable or will become exercisable within 60 days after February 28, 2001.
+These shares underlying options are deemed outstanding for computing the percentage of the person or group holding such options, but are not deemed outstanding for

 Other Five Percent Stockholders

 Entities Affiliated with Enterprise Partners(5)

 |*||Less than 1%|

 |(1)||Includes 2,180,282 shares held by Enterprise Partners III, L.P. and 173,208 shares held by Enterprise Partners III Associates, L.P.
 Dr. Senyei, the managing partner of each of these entities, disclaims beneficial ownership in such shares, except to the extent of his pecuniary interest in each of the limited partnerships.
 The shares listed as underlying options are held by Dr. Senyei in his individual capacity.|